ldkngan/SQL_Marketing_Analytics/README.md

 ```
 - **Result**
 <img width="785" height="648" alt="image" src="https://github.com/user-attachments/assets/6c869d5a-70dd-47dc-bbf6-94d45f8a8f88" />

+💡 **Insight:** Some traffic sources generated stable weekly revenue but showed noticeable variation at the monthly level, likely influenced by specific marketing campaigns.

 ### 📌 Q4.
 Average pageviews by user type (**purchasers vs non-purchasers**) in June–July 2017
 The purpose of this query is to **compare user engagement between purchasers and non-purchasers** by calculating the **average number of pageviews per user** in June–July 2017.